 Just like the Amazon Echo Show, the Nest Hub Max has a 10-inch display with a resolution of 1280 x 800, which looked great.
 YouTube videos popped, and I appreciated the ambient light sensor, which automatically dimmed and brightened the screen, and even adjusted the colors based on the colors in the room.
 You can also manually adjust the brightness of the screen.

-Google Nest Hub Max: Audio and gesture control
+Google Nest Hub Max review: Audio and gesture control

 With two 18mm, 10W tweeters and one 75mm, 30W woofer, the Max can put out a lot of sound for its size.
 Even at half volume, it easily filled my kitchen with quality audio.
 There was plenty of booming bass--almost too much at times--but high and midrange vocals were clear and sharp.